top of page

 Classes 14 and 16:

 Please note that classes 14 and 16 require an original piece of keyboard music to be performed.
-Arrangements and transcriptions are not permitted even if by the original composer for these classes.
+Arrangements and transcriptions, even by the original composer, are not permitted.

 PLEASE NOTE: